Case Study // Patient, Department, Lawyer: A Hospital’s Story

 Before Cubed

-A leading Australian paediatric operates across dozens of clinical and corporate departments, supported by an in-house legal team of twelve.
-The team handles a broad spread of work, including clinical claims, complaints, coronial enquiries, privacy, governance and commercial contracting.
-A significant proportion of those matters relate directly to a patient encounter and the department that delivered the care.
+A leading Australian hospital operates across dozens of clinical and corporate departments, supported by an in-house legal team of twelve.
+The team handles clinical claims, complaints, coronial enquiries, privacy, governance and commercial contracting.

-Despite that volume and sensitivity, matter intake was not centralised.
-Requests reached the team through emails, calls, internal forms and direct conversations across clinical and corporate areas.
-There was no consistent way to capture the case-critical context such as patient name, date of birth, MRN and treating department at the point of intake.
-Lawyers were chasing those details after the fact, often re-requesting them from clinicians whose time was already stretched.
+Over time, the method of intake had evolved without a consistent structure.
+Requests arrived through emails, calls, forms and direct conversations, with no reliable way to capture case-critical context including patient name, date of birth, MRN and treating department at the point of intake.
+Lawyers were left chasing those details from already stretched clinical and administrative staff.

 Going live